Vimlesh-17/ICD10-llama3.2/README.md

 # ICD Code Generator using Ollama and Streamlit on AWS EC2

-This project implements an ICD (International Classification of Diseases) code generation system using a custom language model through Ollama, deployed on AWS EC2 using Docker and presented via a Streamlit interface.
+This project implements an ICD10 (International Classification of Diseases) code generation system using a custom fine-tuned language model through Ollama, deployed on AWS EC2 using Docker and presented via a Streamlit interface.

 ## Table of Contents
 - [System Architecture](#system-architecture)